-Educational technology is booming, showing no signs of cooling off in the upcoming future – and we keep informing you tirelessly about this fact.
+Educational technology startups are booming, showing no signs of cooling off in the upcoming future – and we keep informing you tirelessly about this fact.
 The face of education is rapidly changing, due to the continuous pandemic and new regulations.
-To be more specific, let me give a few examples: students learn from home more, study on-the-go is getting more popular, tech tools have become great helpers for exam preparations and even worldwide enrollment processes are getting easier thanks to tech implementation!
-Edtech industry provides educators and learners with interactive programs that aim to enhance the learning experience.
+To be more specific, let me give a few examples: students learn from home more, study on-the-go is getting more popular, edtech tools have become great helpers for exam preparations and even worldwide enrollment processes are getting easier thanks to tech implementation!
+Top edtech startups provide educators and learners with interactive programs that aim to enhance the learning experience.
 Educational technologies are expected to grow to about $243 billion by 2022.

 “Technology will never replace great teachers, but technology in the hands of great teachers is transformational" — the quote of George Couros, educator and author of The Innovator’s Mindset, conveys the meaning of what is really happening now in the education sector.

 Change drives change.
 Technologies have already proved their influence on our behavior — the way we work, think, analyze, what decisions we make, what approaches we choose.
 Tech tools assist us everywhere.

-Brand-new startups and pioneers have the upper hand in the educational sector.
-They can set trends and create demand.
+What are edtech startups?
+They are brand-new companies and pioneers that set trends and create demand.
 They are pushing and boosting the modern market and gaining wide popularity among learning institutions more and more.

-Forward-looking startups always try to solve common problems through market pain points or to predict what is going to be in demand or what niches no one has ever filled before.
-Here I came up with a list of 13 most promising edtech startups who survived in the harsh conditions of competition and withstood all challenges!
+Top edtech companies always try to solve common problems through market pain points or to predict what is going to be in demand or what niches no one has ever filled before.
+Here I came up with a list of 10 most promising edtech startups and top unicorn companies who survived in the harsh conditions of competition and withstood all challenges!

 The 13 top edtech startups